 • Provenance tracking — Automatically records metadata about job execution and data changes, supporting reproducibility and audit requirements.

-Identity and Access Management — Secure and Federated
+Identity and access management — secure and federated

-OSP supports diverse authentication models and federated access, from small single-institution deployments to large multi-institutional collaborations.
+OneSciencePlace supports diverse authentication models and federated access, from small single-institution deployments to large multi-institutional collaborations.

 • Flexible authentication — Campus LDAP, SSO systems (Shibboleth, SAML, CAS), standard web accounts with optional MFA, or federated providers (InCommon, CILogon, Globus Auth).